rsachdeva/illuminatingdeposits-grpc/testcredentials/README.md

-For tests within gRPC-Go repo, please use the files in testsdata/tls directory.
+For tests, using the files in testcredentials/tls directory.